micmejia/bible-dump/NKJV/Genesis/Gen 30.md

 And she conceived and bore a son, and said, "God has taken away my reproach."

 ###### 24
-So she called his name [^k]Joseph, and said, "The Lord shall add to me another son." ## Jacob's Agreement with Laban
+So she called his name Joseph, and said, "The Lord shall add to me another son." ## Jacob's Agreement with Laban

 ###### 25
 And it came to pass, when Rachel had borne Joseph, that Jacob said to Laban, "Send me away, that I may go to my own place and to my country.